-The Seven Categories of Life Skills Necessary For Success For People With ASD
+The Seven Categories of Life Skills Necessary For Success For Autistic People

-Executive Functioning Skills: These are organizational skills that are needed to plan the day, break down a task, create a “to do” list, and plan ahead for chores, outings etc…It will be an on-going process to build this skill, as it is something that is challenging for most of those with ASD.
+- Executive Functioning Skills: These are organizational skills that are needed to plan the day, break down a task, create a “to do” list, and plan ahead for chores, outings etc…It will be an on-going process to build this skill, as it is something that is challenging for most of those on the spectrum.
 Michelle Garcia Winner, SLP, offers excellent advice and exercises to build executive functioning skills for high-functioning individuals through her Social Thinking Program.
-We are also hosting a conference with Joyce Cooper-Kahn in Halifax in 2016 to help youth build better executive functioning skills.
-Can’t make it to the conference?
 Her book: Late, Lost, and Unprepared: A Parents’ Guide to Helping Children with Executive Functioning, is a must have for any parent or caregiver for a child with autism.

 Superstore offers a cooking/shopping program for people with disabilities in Edmonton, AB.
 The program involves choosing a recipe, shopping for the groceries, then preparing the food.
 Check with your local grocery story, or kitchen shop to see if they offer (or are interested in offering) such a program.
 There are many resources available for segments of this kind of learning, please check our resources page for classes, courses, or support in your area.